-Statistically, around 24.8% of the world's population is discovered suffering from anemia.
+Statistically, around 24.8% of the world's population is discovered suffering from anaemia.
 Most of the people experiencing the blood disorder were grouped as pre-school age children, teens, pregnant women, and patients with diseases.
 Some people acquire this disease due to a strict vegetarian diet, bacterial overgrowth, yeast overdose, acidity, and individuals who undergone surgical procedures.

-As stated in biological terms, an anemia refers to a condition in which the production of red blood cells becomes impaired and deteriorated.
+As stated in biological terms, an anaemia refers to a condition in which the production of red blood cells becomes impaired and deteriorated.
 Red blood cells play a vital role in the circulation and distribute oxygenated blood in the body.
 In exchange, it also carries the carbon dioxide away from the body and eliminates it as a waste product.